-Partnership between MPTFO and the Dag Hammarskjöld Foundation on Financing the UN Development System researchers, the public, and all stakeholders with a deeper understanding of how the UN is financed, fostering more effective alignment toward shared global objectives.
+Partnership between MPTFO and the Dag Hammarskjöld Foundation on Financing the UN Development System holders with a deeper understanding of how the UN is financed, fostering more effective alignment toward shared global objectives.
 Through this collaboration, the MPTFO and the Dag Hammarskjöld Foundation contribute to advancing knowledge exchange and enriching policy discussions on development financing.